microsoft/onnxruntime/docs/tutorials/web/excel-addin-bert-js.md

 }

 ```
-- The `result_list` is returned and parsed to return the top result to the excel cell.
+- The `result_list` is returned and parsed to return the top result to the Excel cell.

 ```javascript
 export async function sentiment(text: string): Promise<string> {